gojeffcho/gojeffcho.github.io/pages/selected work.md

 ## 2018 ##

   **Executive Producer**, Fall Semester
-  [CMPUT 250 - "Computers and Games"](https://www.ualberta.ca/computing-science/undergraduate-studies/course-directory/courses/computers-and-games) under Prof. Nathan Sturtevant for *Mind Into Matter* by Altin Games
+  [CMPUT 250 - "Computers and Games"](https://www.ualberta.ca/computing-science/undergraduate-studies/course-directory/courses/computers-and-games) under Prof. Nathan Sturtevant for *Mind Into Matter* by Altin Games (Nominated for Excellence in Art and Design and Game of the Year)

   **USRA Researcher**, Summer, Fall Semester
   "Situational Awareness in StarCraft 2 AI" under Prof. Michael Buro